Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Discussion

 The increase in surface heating is caused by a drop in total cloud cover in the dayside, reducing the cloud albedo.
 This periodic reduction in cloud cover may be affected by the propagation of the Rossby gyres in a closed feedback loop, but it is likely that other aspects of the circulation, especially the magnitude of the zonal and vertical winds and intensity of convection in the substellar region also play a role.
 The potential relationship between atmospheric moisture and cloud-radiative feedback is reminiscent of theories of the Madden-Julian Oscillation (MJO) \citep{zhang_four_2020, zhang_madden-julian_2005}, particularly the moisture-mode hypothesis, which also posits a planetary wave response.
-As there is no consensus about the mechanism of the MJO and the complexity of the factors influencing the cloud cover on the dayside is high, we limit our analysis to identifying the immediate cause of the Rossby gyre oscillation and its effects on observables, and defer detailed analysis of the moist atmosphere feedbacks between clouds, convection, specific humidity, and the zonal wind to future studies.
+In the moisture-mode theory of the MJO, clouds trap longwave radiation in the troposphere, leading to enhanced areas of column moisture, convection, and precipitation.
+These areas are collocated with corresponding areas of dry air and suppressed convection to their east.
+The spatially periodic heating anomalies (which are regions of divergence) cause a planetary wave response which is the moist atmosphere analogue of the Matsuno-Gill dry atmosphere wave response.
+The planetary wave response in turn advects moisture horizontally eastwards, propagating the precipitation/moisture anomaly eastwards.
+As there is no consensus about the mechanism of the MJO, however, and the complexity of the factors influencing the cloud cover on the dayside is high, we limit our analysis to identifying the immediate cause of the Rossby gyre oscillation and its effects on observables, and defer detailed analysis of the moist atmosphere feedbacks between clouds, convection, specific humidity, and the zonal wind, as well as further comparison to Earth analogues to future studies.